datvance/simple-google-photos-grid/readme.txt

 `[simple_google_photos_grid album-url="https://photos.app.goo.gl/G8EOLs5YtESchh4g1"]`

 Available attributes are:
-- album-url: (required) the url to a public Google Photos album
+- album-url: (required) the url to a public Google Photos album, domain must be one of 'photos.app.goo.gl' or 'photos.google.com'
 - number-photos: (optional) number of photos to display, defaults to 4
 - number-photos-per-row: (optional) number of photos per row, defaults to 2
 - cache-interval: (optional) length, in minutes, to cache the photo urls retrieved from Google, defaults to 15